secwexen/security-playbooks/playbooks/triage/suspicious-login-triage.md

 A deviation from the normal baseline should increase investigation priority, but should not by itself establish account compromise.

-### Step 5 — Review Failed Authentication Activity
+### Step 5 — Review Related Events

+Search for related authentication, identity, endpoint, and network activity.

+Review:

-Investigate surrounding failed authentication attempts.
+- failed authentication attempts;

-Determine:

-- number of failures;
-- time period;
-- source distribution;
-- targeted accounts;
-- targeted services;
-- whether a successful authentication followed the failures.
+- successful authentication attempts;

-A large volume of failures across multiple accounts may indicate password spraying or brute-force activity and should be correlated with the relevant detection and hunting workflows.

-### Step 6 — Review MFA and Identity Events

-When available, review:

 - MFA prompts;
 - MFA approvals;
 - MFA failures;